Membranous Nephropathy (MN) Samples

 Membranous nephropathy (MN), also called membranous glomerulonephritis, is a rare kidney disease that affects the filters, or glomeruli, of the kidneys.
 These filters usually help remove waste and fluids.

-End stage renal disease (ESRD) develops in up to a third of patients 10 years after disease onset.
+Furthermore, end stage renal disease (ESRD) develops in up to a third of patients 10 years after disease onset.

 Types of Membranous Nephropathy (MN)